tombenke/easer/README.md

 ### Start the server

-In global mode you can start the servier with the `easer-server` command.
+In global mode you can start the server with the `easer-server` command.

 During development, execute the following command in the project folder: